Seagate/seagate-exos-x-api-go/README.md

 pool: "A"
 ```

+The suggestion is to create your own configuration file and do not check it into the repo.
+For example:
+`cp api-regression.conf myconfig.conf` and then run `./api-regression -debug 4 -config myconfig.conf --ginkgo.v`.

 There are many options for running Ginkgo test cases, here are a few:

 - `make regession` to build the ***api-regression*** executable.